Skip to Main Content

 A graph showing the number of times certain subjects appear in a Flickr user's photo set

 As with textual material, images are likely to be subject to copyright in their own right.
-This includes photographs, diagrams and other illustrations, whether from printed sources, or online sources like the Internet, online journals and databases.
+This includes photographs, diagrams, graphs and other illustrations, whether from printed sources, or online sources like the Internet, online journals and databases.

 However, there are sources of images that are free to use - see below (but they must normally be acknowledged, sometimes according to guidelines in the resource).